lohhaoyuan/lohhaoyuan/README.md

 ![availableonandroid](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)
 ![availableonline](https://img.shields.io/badge/even%20works%20online-4285F4?style=for-the-badge&logo=Google&logoColor=white)

-OurHCI is a social media platform for Hwa Chong students meant to serve as not only a socialising platform but also a stage for students to freely express their thoughts. ~~Unfortunately, as this is a project for School, there is **censorship**.~~
+OurHCI is a social media platform for Hwa Chong students made using Django (and will be ported to mobile platforms using Flutter/React Native: we'll decide when we get there) meant to serve as not only a socialising platform but also a stage for students to freely express their thoughts. ~~Unfortunately, as this is a project for School, there is **censorship**.~~

 Politically incorrect posts ~~must~~ will be tagged with "This post has controversial content" for example, and there will be student moderators who review posts flagged or reported by other students.
 Repeatedly posting sh\*t will result in a drop in "social credit", a reputation system which will inform users of how trustworthy a person's posts might be.

+A project work by [@RxDefine](https://github.com/RxDefine), [@GoldPebble](https://github.com/Goldpebble) and [@Solarstacks](https://github.com/solarstacks)